orbeon/orbeon-forms-doc/Form-Builder-~-Toolbox.md

 * Name
 * Label, hint, and help
 * Itemset
-* Validation settings including data type and constraints
+* Validations, including datatype, constraints, and alerts
+* Formulas
 * All associated localized resources

 When the control is pasted, if the control name of the clipboard control is currently not in use in the form, it is used.
 Otherwise, a new name is chosen by Form Builder.